USEPA/WNTR/documentation/waterquality.rst

 The following example illustrates how to use pressure dependent demands in a water quality simulation.
 A hydraulic simulation is first run using the WNTRSimulator in PDD mode.
-The resulting demands are used to reset demands in the WaterNetworkModel and hydraulics and water quality are run using the EpanetSimualtor.
+The resulting demands are used to reset demands in the WaterNetworkModel and hydraulics and water quality are run using the EpanetSimulator.

 .. doctest::